RicHep365/ShadowRacingAI/README.md

 https://stackoverflow.com/questions/50668594/removing-the-border-color-of-the-navbar-toggler-hamburger-icon-bootstrap-4

-The code to change the focus colour of the active form cells was found at the following link https://blog.blakesimpson.co.uk/read/71-changing-the-twitter-bootstrap-input-outline-color
+The code to change the focus colour of the active form cells was found at the following link.

+https://blog.blakesimpson.co.uk/read/71-changing-the-twitter-bootstrap-input-outline-color

 .center-form input:focus,